I Loved You (poem): English translation

+I pray God grant another love you so.

 Summary of the poem

 Pushkin expresses his affectionate feelings towards a lady in this poem.
 The poet is melancholy about his unrequited love, and lets go knowing that the object of his affections can never love him back, so he wishes her to one day possess the kind of love that he has for her.

-The poet is not selfish and doesn't want to fight to get the girl.
-He just wants to keep her in his heart for a while.
-The greatest test of love is the ability to wish good for the other person even if you lose them.